HCL-TECH-SOFTWARE/Verse-Extension-Documentation/docs/live-text-widget.md

 Reference the offical **[MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match)** for more information on Javascript's String `match` property.
 :::

 Additionally, you can add more than one `Live Text` widget extension to an application.
 In the event that more than one `recognizer` matches the same string of text in the `Mail Read` view, there will be an action for each match in the dropdown action tray.
+Please reference the provided sample for multiple Live Text actions [here](https://github.com/HCL-TECH-SOFTWARE/Verse-Extension-samples/tree/master/src/modify-on-send/live-text/multiple-actions).

 Please reference the **[Live Text Extension Point](../extension-points#live-text)** documentation for more information on the Live Text widget extension.